 Important Note: DO NOT use your device while the firmware update is underway.
 You must wait until the firmware update has fully completed.

 Are you getting blank pages when you attempt to print?
-As it turns out, this is a fairly common problem.
-Here’s how to fix it.
+As it turns out, this is a fairly common problem with eight proven troubleshooting steps you can follow:

 - Power cycle printer

 - Enable ‘Skip Blank Pages’ settings